 You can also use some sweet creamy butter.
 Don’t know how to make it.
 Well, here’s the recipe for sweet creamy butter.

-Vanilla extract is the most commonly used extract replacing butter extract, not for its flavor but just for the namesake (extract!).
+Vanilla extract is the most commonly used butter extract substitute, not for its flavor but just for the namesake (extract!).
 Vanilla extract (my precious!) is made by soaking vanilla beans in water.
 It can replace butter extract and render that rich, creamy, and warm flavor.

 You can opt for vanilla extract as the best alternative for butter extract in sweet-baked food products and strictly not in every other dish called butter extract.
 Hmmm….wondering the quantity required to replace?
 Read on to find out!